telstra/MessagingAPI-SDK-python/README.md

 here:
 <https://dev.telstra.com/content/messaging-api-v3#tag/free-trial-numbers>.

-The function `telstra.messaging.v3.free_trial_numbers.create` can be used to register destinations.
+The function `telstra.messaging.free_trial_numbers.create` can be used to register destinations.
 It takes the following arguments:

 - `phone_numbers`: A list of destinations, expected to be phone numbers of the form `+614XXXXXXXX` or `04XXXXXXXX`.

-Raises `telstra.messaging.v3.exceptions.FreeTrialNumbersError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.FreeTrialNumbersError` if anything goes wrong.

 It returns the list of phone numbers that have been registered.